freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/Readme.md

 # Installing the Elastic Stack using Docker Compose

 There are several ways to install and run the Elastic Stack on a development  machine.
-We will install the Elastic Stack using Docker Compose as inspired by the articles of [Edie Mitchell](https://www.elastic.co/blog/author/eddie-mitchell), in particular the second one.
+We will install the Elastic Stack using Docker Compose as inspired by the articles of [Eddie Mitchell](https://www.elastic.co/blog/author/eddie-mitchell).

-The necessary files have been copied over the ```/docker``` folder so that we can run it directly without the need to Mitchell's repository.
+The necessary files have been copied over the ```/docker``` folder so that we can run it directly without the need to Mitchell's repository, and so that we can alter them as necessary in the future.

-This will allow us to run the Elastic Stack on a single machine and get access to the Kibana UI, Logstash, Filebeat, and Metricbeat.
+The compose file will allow us to run the Elastic Stack on a single machine and get access to the Kibana UI, Logstash, Filebeat, and Metricbeat.

 ## High level overview